joleys/niko-home-control-II/README.md

 - Energy Meters
 - Alloff

+## Service
+### Set brightness for light
+The integration exposes a service to set the brightness of a light.
+This can be used to set the brightness without turning the lights on.
+For instance if you want your lights to have a certain brightness at night.

+See Developer Tools → Services → Niko Home Control II: Set brightness for light.

 ## How to get it running

 Note: Make sure you have a recent version of Home Assistant!